The Power of Dialogue for Leaders and Groups

 In today’s polarized politics, the practice of dialogue is exceedingly rare.
 Many of us are often guilty of substituting soundbites for thinking, deferring to the positions of our tribe instead of thinking for ourselves, selectively choosing the media, inputs, and facts we pay attention to while conveniently ignoring others, having contempt for those who disagree with us, and worse.
 We’re alarmed by this extreme polarization, yet we let it fester—or even contribute to it.

-Thankfully, many organizations are working on addressing this corrosive phenomenon (e.g., Braver Angels, Living Room Conversations, Better Arguments Project, Burke-Paine Society, Civil Conversations Project, Make America Dinner Again, National Constitution Center, and many universities).
+Thankfully, many organizations are working on addressing this corrosive phenomenon (e.g., Braver Angels, Living Room Conversations, Better Arguments Project, Civil Conversations Project, Make America Dinner Again, National Constitution Center, and many universities).
 Civil dialogue can help us come together, find common ground, and make progress despite differences.

 Reflection Questions